10.4 Dementia Behavior and Redirection Scenario

 • The aide should not argue, shame, threaten, restrain, or force care when a resident with dementia is distressed unless immediate safety requires urgent help.

-Last updated: May 2026
+Last updated: June 2026

 Dementia Behavior: Respond to the Need, Not Just the Action

 Ms. Carter has dementia and usually enjoys breakfast in the dining room.
 Today she is standing near the exit door, holding her purse, saying she has to go home to pick up her children.
 When another staff member tells her that her children are grown, she becomes louder and pushes the door handle.
-You notice she is still wearing night clothes, has not eaten, and keeps shifting her weight from foot to foot.
+You notice she is still in night clothes, has not eaten, and keeps shifting her weight from foot to foot.

 A dementia behavior scenario asks what the CNA should do first, next, and never.
 The first step is safety with calm communication.
 Approach from the front, use the resident's name, keep your voice low, and avoid crowding.
 Make sure the resident has a safe path away from hazards.
-If the resident is at risk of leaving a secure area or harming self or others, follow facility policy and get help immediately.
+If the resident is at risk of leaving a secure area (elopement) or harming self or others, follow facility policy and get help immediately.

 Redirection Map